 Make sure that you always have your loans at the minimum.
 Remember that loans are money that is borrowed from the lender.
+Be sure to calculate your loan payment.
 As payment for the borrowed money, you will need to pay an interest amount that would cover for the fees.
 These interest payments and other charges are usually computed as a percentage of the principal loan amount or outstanding balance.
 This means that the higher amount you borrow from the lender, the higher your interest payments will be.
 As long as you are able to keep your loan at a minimum, your interest payments will be manageable enough.

 - Check Your Amortization

 Review how much you need to pay for every month.
 Knowing how much your monthly amortization and factoring it in with your living expenses is necessary.
 You should be able to identify that your income is sufficient versus your total monthly expenses.